a1786847133/lab_2/readme.md

-# Seattle public safety narratives on YouTube (word clouds + crawler results)
+# Seattle public safety narratives on YouTube

 I used a simple Selenium + BeautifulSoup crawler to collect YouTube search results for three related queries: